gnoul4869/gnoul4869/README.md

 <pre>
 J.A.D.A.I (10/2022 - Present):

-"J.A.D.A.I (Just Another Discord Artificial Intelligence) is an AI Assistant built to assist people on discord with many built-in functionalities"
+J.A.D.A.I (Just Another Discord Artificial Intelligence) is an AI Assistant built to assist people on discord with many built-in functionalities.

 Languages: Python, YAML
 Libraries: Discord.py, Tensorflow, NLTK